-The Bau Institute of Medical and Health Sciences Education (BIMHSE) was inaugurated in 2004 to underscore the Faculty’s dedication to educational excellence, and entrusted with a mission to promote excellence, professionalism, innovation and collaboration in medical and health sciences education.
-To further achieve these aims, BIMHSE has recently restructured its core programmes to focus on Pedagogy and Training, Research and Scholarship and Innovation and Collaboration.
-These core programmes are led by directors and members with expertise, experience and commitment to medical education and who represent a cross-section of specialties including basic sciences, Medicine, Nursing, Chinese Medicine and Pharmacy.
-With a broad-base of support and well-defined areas of concentration, BIMHSE continues to consolidate its position as a leader in the field, influencing the progress and quality of medical and health sciences education locally, regionally and abroad.
+The Bau Institute of Medical and Health Sciences Education (BIMHSE) was established in 2004 to highlight the Faculty’s dedication to educational excellence.
+Their mission is to promote excellence, professionalism, innovation and collaboration in medical and health sciences education.
+To achieve these goals, BIMHSE recently restructured their core programmes to focus on advancing the quality of teaching, learning and assessment, facilitating staff and professional development, developing research and scholarship, as well as promoting the exchange of best practices.
+These core programmes are led by directors and members with expertise, experience and commitment to further medical education.
+They represent across a range of specialties including basic sciences, Medicine, Nursing, Chinese Medicine and Pharmacy.
+With this broad-based support and well-defined areas of focus, BIMHSE continues to be a leader in its field, influencing the progress and quality of medical and health sciences education locally, regionally and internationally.

-The Centre for the Humanities and Medicine was established in 2009 as a joint initiative between the Faculty of Arts and the Li Ka Shing Faculty of Medicine at The University of Hong Kong.
-The Centre is the first institution of its kind in Asia, and one of the few in the world with a mission to foster interdisciplinary research and teaching in relation to three broad interconnected themes: the challenges posed by the translation of biomedical technologies into society; the relationship between disease, health, culture and society; and the humanization of our understanding and practice of medicine.
+The Centre for the Humanities and Medicine was established in 2009 as a joint initiative between the Faculty of Arts and HKUMed.
+The Centre is the first institution of its kind in Asia, and one of the few in the world with a mission to foster interdisciplinary research and teaching in relation to three broad interconnected themes – the challenges posed by the translation of biomedical technologies into society; the relationship between disease, health, culture and society; and the humanisation of our understanding and practice of medicine.

-Clinical Trials Centre is a leading academic research organisation dedicated to one-stop clinical research solutions.
-We are committed to enhancing global healthcare by promoting the quality and efficiency of clinical research and testing of new chemical drugs, biologics, vaccines, traditional Chinese medicines, medical devices and diagnostic tools through ethical consideration, scientific expertise, quality assurance and education.
-Our core competences range from academic research consultation, training and education to protocol development, feasibility assessment and site identification, regulatory affairs, finance and contract management, project management and monitoring, data management, medical statistics, and central laboratory support for industry-sponsored clinical studies.
+The Clinical Trials Centre is a leading academic research organisation dedicated to one-stop clinical research solutions.
+We are committed to enhancing global healthcare by promoting the quality and efficiency of clinical research and testing of new chemical drugs, biologics, vaccines, traditional Chinese medicines, medical devices and diagnostic tools with ethical consideration, scientific expertise, quality assurance and education.
+Our core competencies range from academic research consultation, training and education, protocol development, feasibility assessment and site identification.
+We are also involved in regulatory affairs, finance and contract management, project management and monitoring, data management, medical statistics, and central laboratory support for industry-sponsored clinical studies.

 The Emergency Medicine Unit (EMU) was established in November 2014.
 The unit aims to become a hub of teaching and research of Emergency Medicine in the Asia Pacific region.